cran/tidywater/README.md

 For more detailed examples on tidywater functions and how to use “water” class data, please see the tidywater vignettes:
 `browseVignettes("tidywater")`

+## Limitations

+This project is maintained by volunteers and is provided without warranties or guarantees of any kind.

+Use at your own risk.
+For official support, please contact Brown and Caldwell.

+Please read our CONTRIBUTING.md and SECURITY.md before submitting issues or pull requests.